5.2 Context Menu Customization

 (defun anju-context-menu-wordcount (menu _click)

-"Context menu hook function for wordcount commands.
+"Context menu hook function for word-count commands.

 - MENU: menu